Stockton Dog Bites Lawyer

 Seek Immediate Medical Care

-The most important first step is to get medical attention right away, either by calling 911 or visiting an urgent care clinic.
-Prompt medical treatment helps prevent serious infections and creates an official record of your injuries, which can be vital later on.
+The most critical first step is to get professional medical help, so call 911 or head to an urgent care clinic without delay.
+A doctor can treat the wound to prevent serious infections and create an official record of your injuries.

 Call the Police and Animal Control